gauravnavait24/Netflix_data/README.md

 ├── README.md

 ```

-## 📌 How to Use
-1. Clone the repository
-2. Load the dataset from the `data` folder
-3. Explore insights using Excel analysis
-4. Open the **Tableau dashboard link** for interactive exploration
-1. Clone the repository
-2. Load the dataset from the `data` folder
-3. Run the analysis to explore the Tableau dashboard

 ## 📬 Contact
 For questions or collaboration, feel free to connect via GitHub or LinkedIn.
 linkedin: www.linkedin.com/in/gaurav-navait-a1b2ba29a